www.innovationgame.com/physics/desitter.htm (March 2001)

 1. Introduction

 One of the key pieces of evidence for the rejection of corpuscular theory is the absence of de Sitter apparitions in binary systems (see the next section).
 Special Relativity postulates that the speed of light is constant for all observers.
 This assumes that electromagnetic radiation is a continuous function.
 However, the postulates of Quantum Mechanics, supported by observation, maintain that electromagnetic radiation actually takes the form of photons.
-Howe [1] has proposed a revised equation for relative motion, combining the observed properties for energy change in Newtonian mechanics with those of Special Relativity.
+We have previously proposed a revised equation for relative motion [1], combining the observed properties for energy change in Newtonian mechanics with those of Special Relativity.
 This paper sets out to demonstrate that, assuming the revised equation, it is unlikely that de Sitter apparitions could be ever be observed, given the present limits of technology.

 2. de Sitter apparitions